c1nnam0n-r0ll/CinnamonOS/README.md

 # CinnamonOS
 Most of the branches done, I will add makefile and more later.
-GDT is done, in progress of the entry.
+In progress of the context switch.